aryx/principia-softwarica/readme.txt

-Open source is good, but clean and well documented source is even better!
+Open source programs are good, but clean and well documented programs are even better!
-Principia softwarica is a serie of books explaining essential ``meta'' programs which are programs dealing with other programs (a.k.a system software):
+Principia softwarica is a serie of books explaining essential ``meta'' programs (programs dealing with other programs. a.k.a system software):

  - kernel/shell/windows = programs that manage and launch other programs
  - network = programs to help other programs communicate with each other